-The University prepares this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) and the Violence Against Women Act (VAWA).
-This report is prepared by University staff from the Operations, Human Resources, and Regulatory departments.
+The University prepares this report to comply with the Jeanne Clery Campus Safety Act (Clery Act) and the Violence Against Women Act (VAWA).
+This report is prepared by University staff from the Operations, Human Resources, and Regulatory departments and includes institutional policies on campus security.
 Local police are contacted annually to provide crime reports for the campus geography; this information is evaluated and included within this report as applicable.
+Campus Security Authorities (CSAs) are responsible for reporting incidents to campus security staff and University leaders.
 The University combines information from internal records with information from the local Police Department, when available, and determines which incidents must be included in the annual campus crime statistics.
 The applicable individual statistics reported for the past three years can be found below:

-Campus Statistic Link
+CAMPUS RESOURCE LINK

 CTU Colorado Springs Crime Statistics

 CTU Denver South Crime Statistics